UK SMEs can apply for a share of up to £2.5million to collaborate in research with partners across Europe and associated countries.

 - The Innovate UK criteria detailed in this competition at the application deadline and throughout your project:

-- If you have an existing project, the UK partner must declare that all project deliverables are met.
-You cannot apply for other Eurostars project until previous projects have been completed
+- If any UK partner has an existing project, it must declare that all project deliverables are met.
+You cannot apply for new Eurostars projects until your previous projects have been completed.

-- UK subcontracting is capped at 20% of the UK partner eligible costs
+- UK subcontracting is capped at 20% of the UK partners’ total eligible costs.

 - UK-led projects must be managed by a research and development (R&D) performing SME.
-Project management cannot be subcontracted
+You cannot subcontract project management.

 If you do not currently operate a company PAYE scheme and are working directly on the project, you can include your labour as an eligible cost.
 This must be in line with the European Commission policy and meet the following conditions:

-- Your labour costs must be calculated using a maximum of 8 hours per day, 5 days per week, 40 hours per week and £22 per hour
+- Your labour costs must be calculated using a maximum of eight hours per day, five days per week, 40 hours per week and £22 per hour

 - Your costs must be recorded through the business accounts

 - Your project time must be supported by timesheets and project records